Buttys/DevProLauncher/readme.md

 This is the DevPro YGOPro Launcher, software developed as a compliment to the YGOPro software to extend user control of the system.

 ##Features
+DevPro YGOPro Launcher has many features, this is a list giving an overview.

 +Automatic update system
 +Realtime game listing, and search
 +Custom Chat System
-  * Direct Duel Request system
+  + Direct Duel Request system
   * Private message system
   * Room system
   * Team system